a provider examining a child at OSF OnCall Urgent Care; mother stands beside her child

 1. X-rays

 On-site providers will determine an appropriate treatment plan.
-All X-ray images taken at urgent care are reviewed by a radiologist.
-Common X-rays in clinics include wrists, ankles, arms, legs, chest x-rays and more.
+A radiologist reviews all X-ray images taken at urgent care.
+Common X-rays in clinics include wrists, ankles, arms, legs, chest X-rays and more.

 2. Stitches

-Have an injury that needs to be stitched up?
-Urgent care does stitches.
-If your wound continues bleeding, is deep and gaping, or if you have concerns about infection, scarring or an outdated tetanus immunization, an urgent care professional has you covered.
+Urgent care does stitches for injuries that need them.
+How do you know when you need stitches?
+If your wound continues bleeding after five to 10 minutes of applying pressure or is deep and gaping you probably need stitches.
+If you have concerns about infection, scarring or an outdated tetanus immunization, an urgent care professional has you covered.

 3. Physical exams

-If you can’t wait for an appointment with your primary care provider, you can get a physical at urgent care.
+You can get a physical at urgent care.
+This is a great option if you need a physical quickly and don’t have time to see your primary care physician.
 Types of physical examinations that can be done in the clinic include work, school or sports physicals.
 If your employer requires a drug screen, urgent care has you covered for that, too.
-If you require certain vaccines, it’s best to make an appointment with your primary care provider.
+If you need certain vaccines, you should make an appointment with your primary care provider.

 4. Referrals

 Urgent care providers can prescribe medications.
-That means you can get prescriptions you need when you need them.
+That means you can get prescriptions you need quickly.
 Antibiotics can even be prescribed for symptoms such as tooth pain or infections.

 6. Sexual and women’s health issues

-One of the most common questions people ask is, “does urgent care do STD testing?”
+People often ask if urgent care does STD testing.
 Many do offer testing for sexually transmitted diseases (STD), also known as sexually transmitted infections (STI).
 Urgent care can prescribe antibiotics to treat STIs or other kinds of bacterial infections.
 However, some STIs may require more extensive patient education and ongoing treatment.

-Urgent care can treat gynecological issues and some other women’s health concerns.
+Urgent care can treat gynecological issues and some other women’s health concerns, too.
 The providers can also refer you to OB/GYN care, if needed.

 7. Pediatric care

-Pediatricians are busy, which sometimes leads to excessive waits before an appointment is available.
+Pediatricians are busy, which sometimes leads to long waits before an appointment is available.

 If your child’s illness or injury needs attention right away but isn’t an emergency, urgent care is the place to go.
 Your child’s issue can likely be diagnosed and treated with a walk-in or virtual visit.